 A speed-walk through Old Town Riga

-We reached St. Peter’s in less than 10 minutes but it wasn’t fast enough to beat the overcast skies.
-Yet even against a backdrop of clouds, the 360-degree views of Riga’s magnificent Old Town were spectacular and the perfect way to get our bearings before venturing further out.
-After taking in the view from every conceivable angle, we got out our map and quickly plotted out the most efficient route around the town.
+It was the perfect way to get our bearings before venturing further out.
+After taking in the view from every conceivable angle, we got out our map and quickly plotted out the most efficient route around town.

 Built in the 14th century, the House of Blackheads belonged to the Guild of Unmarried Merchants and was the most prestigious building in the entire city.
 Its post-WWII restoration was completed in 1999 and today is an exact replica of the former landmark.

-And it did turn out to be a great meal, certainly better than anything we’d had in Russia!
-We even tried a sampling of Latvian liquors which quickly made us realize we should stick to Latvian beers.
+It turned out to be a great meal and we even tried a sampling of Latvian liquors – which quickly made us realize we should stick to Latvian beers.

-During our shopping we’d noticed tons of cat souvenirs but didn’t get the connection with Riga and nothing was listed on our maps with a cat reference.
-A quick Google search revealed that the “Cat House” was located just off Livu Square.
+During our shopping, we’d noticed tons of cat souvenirs but didn’t immediately get the connection with Riga.
+Nothing was listed on our maps with a cat reference.
+But a quick Google search revealed that the “Cat House” was located just off Livu Square.